Maroons: Relationship to colonial authorities

 Maroons utilised exemplary guerrilla warfare skills to fight their European enemies.
 Nanny, the famous Jamaican Maroon, used guerrilla warfare tactics that are also used today by many militaries around the world.
 European troops used strict and established strategies while Maroons attacked and retracted quickly, used ambush tactics, and fought when and where they wanted to.
-Even though colonial governments were in a perpetual state of conflict with the Maroon communities, individuals in the colonial system traded goods and services with them.
+Even though colonial governments were in a state of conflict with the Maroon communities, individuals in the colonial system traded goods and services with them.
 Maroons also traded with isolated white settlers and Native American communities.
 Maroon communities played interest groups off of one another.
 At the same time, Maroon communities were also used as pawns when colonial powers clashed.

-Absolute secrecy and loyalty of members were crucial to the survival of Maroon communities.
+Secrecy and loyalty of members were crucial to the survival of Maroon communities.
 To ensure this loyalty, Maroon communities used severe methods to protect against desertion and spies.
 New members were brought to communities by way of detours so they could not find their way back and served probationary periods, often as slaves.
 Crimes such as desertion and adultery were punishable by death.

 1801 aquatint of a Maroon raid on the Dromilly estate, Jamaica, during the Second Maroon War of 1795–1796.

-The Maroon Wars
+Maroon wars

 Maroon communities emerged in many places in the Caribbean (St Vincent and Dominica, for example), but none were seen as such a great threat to the British as the Jamaican Maroons.
 Beginning in the late 17th century, Jamaican Maroons consistently fought British colonists, leading to the First Maroon War (1728–1740).
 In 1739 and 1740, the British governor of the Colony of Jamaica, Edward Trelawny, signed treaties promising the Jamaican Maroons 2500 acres in two locations, at Cudjoe's Town (Trelawny Town) in western Jamaica and Crawford's Town in eastern Jamaica, to bring an end to the warfare between the communities.
 In exchange, they were to agree to capture other escaped slaves.
 They were initially paid a bounty of two dollars for each African returned.
 The treaties effectively freed the Maroons a century before the Slavery Abolition Act 1833, which came into effect in 1838.

-The Second Maroon War of 1795–1796 was an eight-month conflict between the Maroons of Cudjoe's Town (Trelawny Town), a Maroon settlement later renamed after Governor Edward Trelawny at the end of First Maroon War, located near Trelawny Parish, Jamaica in the St James Parish, and the British colonials who controlled the island.
-The Windward communities of Jamaican Maroons remained neutral during this rebellion and their treaty with the British still remains in force.
+The Second Maroon War of 1795–1796 was an eight-month conflict between the Maroons of Cudjoe's Town and the British colonials who controlled the island.
+The Windward communities of Jamaican Maroons remained neutral during this rebellion, and their treaty with the British still remains in force.
 Accompong Town, however, sided with the colonial militias, and fought against Trelawny Town.